 Industrial Control Technician

-Are you an experienced technician, specialised in controls, including PLC hardware and software?
+Are you an experienced technician, specialised in controls hardware and willing participate in exciting field interventions?
 Contribute with your expertise to operating and developing CERN's unique vacuum infrastructure, one of the largest in the world with a total of 130 km of vacuum vessels.
 Join the Vacuum, Surfaces & Coatings Group!
-CERN, take part!
+CERN, Take part!

 Industrial Control Technician in the Technology Department (TE); Vacuum, Surfaces and Coatings Group (VSC); Interlocks, Controls and Monitoring Section (ICM).